 The verb לטש (latash) means to hammer, sharpen, forge or push.
 This verb is not very widely used, so it probably means something specific for a hand-working society.
 What that is we don't really know but the various contexts suggest that there is no single English equivalent of this verb.

 In Genesis 4:22 we read about Tubal Cain who is a hammerer of implements of bronze and iron.
 In 1 Samuel 13:20 the Israelites go down to the Philistines, each to sharpen his plowshare, his mattock, and his hoe.
-The same usage occurs in Psalm 7:12, where God sharpens His sword and bends his bow against a man who does not repent.
+The same usage occurs in Psalm 7:12, where God sharpens his sword and bends his bow against a man who does not repent.
 In Psalm 52:2 a mighty man's destructive tongue is compared to a sharpened razor.
-Job even complains that his enemy has sharpened his eyes at him (16:9).
+Job even complains that his enemy has sharpened his eyes at him (Job 16:9).

 This verb has no derivatives.